Should I Be Worried About Ticks Getting On My Pets?

 The threat of tick-borne diseases is an interesting topic because different people respond differently to the threat these pests pose.
 The responses range from one apathy and indifference to one of dread.
 And while we certainly don't want to promote fear, it is important to have a healthy level of caution when it comes to dealing with ticks.
 Though the risk of you or your pets contracting a tick-borne disease is relatively low, these parasitic pests have the ability to transfer a variety of different diseases, some of which can lead to lifelong health complications.
 And that’s definitely not a risk you want to take!

-The tick-related diseases that most commonly affect dogs are Lyme diseases, canine ehrlichiosis, Rocky Mountain spotted fever, canine babesiosis, canine anaplasmosis, canine bartonellosis, and canine hepatozoonosis.
+The tick-related diseases that most commonly affect dogs are Lyme disease, canine ehrlichiosis, Rocky Mountain spotted fever, canine babesiosis, canine anaplasmosis, canine bartonellosis, and canine hepatozoonosis.

 While tick-borne diseases are not as common in cats, they can still cause severe sickness and even be fatal.
 The tick-related illnesses linked to cats are Lyme disease, haemobartonellosis, cytauxzoonosis, tularemia, which can cause tick paralysis, and babesiosis, which can lead to anemia.